a2stuff/a2d/notes/testplan.md

 * Configure a system with removable disks, e.g. Disk II in S6D1, and prepare two ProDOS disks with volume names `SRC` and `DST`, and a small file (2K or less is ideal) on `SRC`.
 Mount `SRC`.
 Launch DeskTop.
 Open `SRC` and select the file.
 File > Copy To....
 Eject the disk and insert `DST`.
 Click Drives.
 Select `DST` and click OK.
 When prompted, insert the appropriate source and destination disks until the copy is complete.
 Inspect the contents of the file and verify that it was copied byte-for-byte correctly.

+* Launch DeskTop.
+Drag a file to another volume to copy it.
+Open the volume and select the newly copied file.
+File > Get Info.
+Check Locked and click OK.
+Drag a file with a different type but the same name to the volume.
+When prompted to overwrite, click Yes.
+Verify that the file was replaced.

 ## File Deletion

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.